 NOTE from Jamie.
 Our online retail vendor CD Baby has closed it store.
 They may have digital downlaoas there of this title.

 Called sweeping passionate and razor clear, the music combines the influences of European cabaret (ala Brecht) with the fervor of the American folksong experience of the people’s music, as sung in coffeehouses of the 1960’s.

-Created as a folk-cabaret, with input from Spanish Civil War heroes and historians, and sold worldwide, this recording includes 20 stirring songs, sung in 6 languages, that spotlight a powerful period in human history.
+Created as a folk-cabaret, with input from Spanish Civil War heroes and historians, and sold worldwide, this, oir most beloved recording, includes 20 stirring songs, sung in 6 languages, that spotlight a powerful period in human history.
 What distinguishes this CD recording from others is the passion and commitment with which these top-notch performers perform the songs, honoring the stories of the International Brigades and Spain, (many told to them first-hand) and replicating the complex and varied musical styles of the era.
-Simple translations and program notes by Studs Terkel in a color booklet are included. with Michael Smith, vocals, guitar and Jamie O’Reilly, vocals.
-With Katrina O’Reilly, vocals, piano, clarinet
+Simple translations and program notes by Studs Terkel in a color booklet are included.
+With Michael Smith, vocals, guitar and Jamie O’Reilly, vocals.
+With Katrina O’Reilly, vocals, piano, clarinet.

 “A heartfelt, sublime piece of work.
 Sweeping and passionate.” —Chicago Tribune, Winter 1997